Hawmex/nexwidget/README.md

 import { Nexwidget, css } from 'nexwidget';

 class TestElement extends Nexwidget {
+  // Using the stage-3 "class static initialization block" proposal syntax.

   static {
     this.createAttributes({ timeCounter: Number });
     this.createReactives(['timeCounter']);

-    this.register(); // If no tagname is passed, it uses the constructor name.
-In this case, it's "test-element".
+    // If no tagname is passed, it uses the constructor name
+    // to register in CustomElementsRegistery.
+    // In this case, it's "test-element".

+    this.register();
   }

   static get styles() {